Information for Staff

 Q: If we have a pre-existing condition that makes us more susceptible to COVID, will we be required to provide a doctor’s note?

-A: As mentioned by Dana during the forum, each situation is unique and we will evaluate each situation based on the individual facts and circumstances.
+A: Each situation is unique, and we will evaluate each situation based on the individual facts and circumstances.
 However, the following is our general response.
 The College has a policy and practice to require doctor’s notices when someone is sick and cannot come to work.
 Understanding the unique times we are in, including the difficulty of obtaining non-emergency medical care, when the CA stay at home order was enacted in mid-March, the College temporarily suspended the requirement that one provide a notice when someone was sick for more than three days.
 Since March, most, if not all medical providers began providing tele-med services that could be quickly scheduled.
 Recently some medical providers have begun providing in-person care.
 The following is the College’s approach regarding medical notes from a physician regarding pre-existing condition that makes us more susceptible to COVID:

 - For individuals telecommuting, the College will not require a doctor’s certification that you suffer from a pre-existing condition that makes you more susceptible to COVID-19.